 It’s been a little over a month since Rhonda A. Lee was fired from ABC affiliate KTBS-TV in Shreveport, Louisiana for responding professionally, and ever so politely, to two racist Facebook posts written about her natural hair by viewers on the station’s page.
 Now that she’s had time to reflect on the incident, Lee says she would do it all over and defend herself, again.
 She recalls a manager at the station recommending she thank viewers for their oft-racially insensitive comments about her hair.
-“I remember thinking, No I’m not going to thank someone for being racist,” she says.
+“I remember thinking, No I’m not going to thank someone for being racist,

 Still on the hunt for her next weatherwoman position, Lee spoke with ESENCE.com about her next steps, being labeled the Rosa Parks of natural hair, and getting an apology from the viewer whose comments cost her a job.